 Energy and greenhouse gas emissions

-Strait Link faces challenges and also some very real opportunities to change the way we do business in relation to energy and fuel consumption.
-We are facing these challenges by developing short, medium- and long-term CO2 reduction targets and implementing a series of initiatives.
+Strait Link faces both challenges and real opportunities to change the way we do business in relation to energy use and fuel consumption.
+We are addressing these challenges by developing short-, medium- and long-term CO₂ reduction targets and implementing a series of initiatives.

 Climate risk and opportunity

-Our goals have been set to protect and safeguard the environment in which we operate by complying with marine environmental laws and company safety and environmental policies.
+Our goals are set to protect and safeguard the environment in which we operate by complying with both marine and road transport environmental laws, as well as our company’s safety and environmental policies.

 Employee health, safety and wellbeing

-Maintaining the health, safety and wellbeing of Strait Link’s employees is a priority for our business.
+The health, safety and wellbeing of Strait Link employees is a top priority for our business.

 Diversity and inclusion